koneu/guitest_sdl3/README.md

 download https://github.com/emscripten-core/emscripten

-install java, llvm and node_js and edit the .emscripten file according to your installation
+install java, llvm and node_js and edit the .emscripten file from emscripten-core/emscripten according to your installation

 create a build folder